AlexieGalaxys/MaxieDoge/README.md

 -->

 I'm Maxie, a random dog on the internet attempting to become a developer!
-- 🌱 I have knowledge in:
+- 🧠I have knowledge in:
-  - Python
+  - Python (my fav 💖💖💖😩)
   - HTML & CSS
   - Java
   - JavaScript (really basic)
   - SQL
   - XML (lovin' it! *not really*)
-- 📫 How to reach me:
+- 📇How to reach me:
   - Discord: **@Maxie#0246**
-- 😄 Pronouns: She/Her
+- 🚺Pronouns: She/Her